 It can be hard to recognize a true addiction to Vicodin.
 Some people develop a dependence (having withdrawals and tolerance to Vicodin) to their prescription and don’t realize it until they stop taking it.
 Dependence can lead to addiction, which is marked by the compulsive urge to use despite negative consequences.

 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines certain symptoms of those with an addiction.
 According to the DSM-5, in order to be diagnosed with Substance Use Disorder (SUD), you must meet two or more of the corresponding criteria within a 12-month period.
-If you meet two or three of the criteria, you may have a mild SUD.
-Four to five is considered moderate; if you meet six or more criteria, you could have a severe SUD.
+If you meet 2 or 3 of the criteria, you may have a mild SUD.
+Four to five is considered moderate; if you meet 6 or more criteria, you could have a severe SUD.
 The diagnostic criteria include the following:

 - Taking Vicodin in larger amounts or for longer than you’re meant to.